25 June 2012 16:05 [Source: ICIS news]

-HOUSTON (ICIS)--US polyethylene (PE) producer ExxonMobil shut down a reactor line at its Beaumont plant in Texas on Sunday, following an emissions event, according to a public filing available on Tuesday.
+HOUSTON (ICIS)--US producer ExxonMobil shut down a reactor at its Mont Belvieu, Texas, polyethylene (PE) plant on 24 June, after smoke was seen coming from the flare, according to a state filing made available on Monday.

-It was not known whether the unit was still down.
+It was not clear whether the unit was still shut down.

 A company spokesperson did not immediately respond to a request for comment.

-ExxonMobil has a 235,000 tonne/year capacity low density polyethylene (LDPE) unit and a 705,000 tonne/year linear low density polyethylene (LLDPE) unit at the site, according to ICIS plants and projects.
+ExxonMobil has an 830,000 tonne/year capacity linear low density polyethylene (LLDPE) unit at the site, according to ICIS plants and projects.

 For the latest chemical news, data and analysis that directly impacts your business sign up for a free trial to ICIS news - the breaking online news service for the global chemical industry.